adalkiran/distributed-inference/README.md

     <br>
     **Note:** Maybe you must kill existing running service processes by terminal.
 * Then, you can keep track of other services with docker logs.
+* Then, open a web browser and visit http://localhost:9000 (Tested on Chrome)

 <br>